MicrosoftDocs/OData-docs/Odata-docs/odatalib/v6/write-payload.md

 There are several kinds of OData payload, includes service document, model metadata, feed, entry, entity references(s), complex value(s), primitive value(s).
 OData Core library is designed to write and read all these payloads.

 We'll go through each kind of payload here.
-But first, we'll set up the neccessary code that is common to all kind of payload.
+But first, we'll set up the necessary code that is common to all kind of payload.

 Class ODataMessageWriter is the entrance class to write the OData Payload.